Introduction

 kernel type-checks it, and v.verify extracts a callable Nix function.

-takes a record with license, platforms, and system fields, then
+function that takes a record with name, target, and requires

 — strEq is a kernel primitive, not a Nix-level hack.